localpreservation/localpreservation.github.io/2016-ncptt-media-grant.md

 	- Provide a distribution plan to reach the target audience.
 4. **Costs**: Are the costs reasonable for the work to be performed? ￼(Weight 10%)
 	- How do the benefits of the project relate to the proposed budget?

+**Note:** Pay close attention to grant review criteria!
+It is always good to make this very explicit—don’t assume a grant reviewer will understand why your project is a good fit for a funding opportunity?
+You _always_ have to tell them.

 - **Schedule**.
 Include schedule and project tasks.
 (500 words).
 - **Deliverables**.
 Describe deliverables or products associated with project (500 words).